danielpetisme/vscode-vertx-starter/README.md

 ```
 ## Credits

-The extension was originally created by https://twitter.com/danielpetisme[Daniel Petisme].
+The extension was originally created by [Daniel Petisme](https://twitter.com/danielpetisme).

 **Enjoy!**